Technique

 Return and Cancellation Policy for Refunds:

-To ensure efficient management and provide you with quality service, we have established the following return policy in the event of cancellation:
+To ensure efficient management and provide you with quality service, we have established the following policy in case of cancellation:

-Advance notice: Any cancellation request with the desire for a refund must be communicated at least 30 days before the scheduled event date.
+Advance notice: Any cancellation request for a refund must be communicated at least 30 days before the scheduled event date.

-Cancellation process: To initiate the cancellation process and request a refund, please send an email to [email protected] stating your name, the event date, and the reason for cancellation.
+Cancellation process: To initiate the cancellation and refund process, please send an email to [email protected] stating your name, the event date, and the reason for cancellation.

-Refund: Once the cancellation request is received, the corresponding refund will be processed.
-Please note that the refund may take time and will depend on the terms and conditions of your original payment method.
+Refund: Once the request is received, the corresponding refund will be processed.
+Please note that processing times depend on your original payment method.

-Late cancellations: In the case of cancellations made with less than one month’s notice before the event, unfortunately, no refunds will be issued.
+Late cancellations: For cancellations made less than one month before the event, unfortunately, no refunds will be issued.

 If it is not possible to organize the intensive program, you will be refunded 100%.